rakrishna16/Router-project/README.md

 # Using BrowserRouter, Routes, Route for page navigation.
 # HTML5, Tailwind CSS, FlowBite are used for site design.
-# React Js is used for Frontend and Functionalities.
+# React Js is used for Frontend Functions.